 In addition to the famous Colonial and Revolutionary War sites along the Trail, you'll see other attractions closely related to America's fight for liberty such as the USS Constitution, known as "Old Ironsides," famous its role in the War of 1812.

 Along the way, you'll pass through several famous historic Boston neighborhoods - Beacon Hill, the North End, Charlestown.
 Be sure to allow time for a meal in one of the many wonderful nearby restaurants.
 If you love shopping, you'll want to linger in Faneuil Marketplace after you explore the Faneuil Hall on the Freedom Trail.

-Find out more about where to find a free map, doing the Freedom Trail on your own or joining a tour led by a costumed guide, and what to see at each of the 16 sites.
+Find out more about where to find a free map, how to explore the Freedom Trail on your own or join a tour led by a costumed guide, and what to see at each of the 16 sites.

 Built in 1912, Fenway Park is America’s smallest and oldest ballpark, and home field for the Boston Red Sox from April through fall.

 To experience Boston's passion for sports up close, attend a Red Sox game.
 You'll be surrounded by a sea of Red Sox apparel and chanting fans - and you can join in when the crowd starts singing Sweet Caroline near the end of the game.

 In case the Red Sox aren't in town when you are, you can still visit Fenway.
 Get tickets for one of the huge summer concerts or a winter event such as Frozen Fenway.

 Check out the schedule:See the full schedule and available tickets for Fenway Park events